-Before providing the proof of Theorem \ref{nonexpothm}, we state a useful lemma: \begin{lemma} Consider the long-range percolation model defined in Section \ref{notation}, with vertex set $\mathbb{Z}^d$ and connection function $\lambda(r)$, which satisfies $\lambda(r) < \alpha r^{-\beta''}$ for all $r \geq 1$ and a constant $\alpha>0$, then
+Before providing the proof of Theorem \ref{nonexpothm}, we state a useful lemma. \begin{lemma} Consider the long-range percolation model defined in Section~\ref {notation}, with vertex set $\mathbb{Z}^d$ and connection function $\lambda(r)$ which satisfies $\lambda(r) < \alpha r^{-\beta''}$ for all $r \geq1$ and a constant $\alpha>0$.
+We then have

-\end{lemma} \textbf{Proof of Lemma \ref{hulplemma}:} If a self-avoiding path between $0$ and $x$ of length at most $k$ exists, this path will contain at least 1 edge shared by vertices at distance $\lceil\|x\|/k\rceil$ or more of each other.
-Let $N(k,x)$ be the number of edges shared by vertices at distance at least $\lceil\|x\|/k\rceil$ of each other, that are contained in at least 1 self-avoiding path between vertices $0$ and $x$ of length at most $k$.
-For $1 \leq j \leq k$, let $N(k,x;j)$ be the number of edges shared by vertices at distance at least $\lceil\|x\|/k\rceil$ of each other, that are contained as the $j$-th edge in at least 1 self-avoiding path from $0$ to$x$ of length at most $k$.
+\end{lemma} \begin{pf} If a self-avoiding path between $0$ and $x$ of length at most $k$ exists, then this path will contain at least one edge shared by vertices at distance $\lceil\|x\|/k\rceil$ or more from each other.
+Let $N(k,x)$ be the number of edges shared by vertices at distance at least $\lceil\|x\|/k\rceil$ from each other that are contained in at least one self-avoiding path between vertices $0$ and $x$ of length at most $k$.
+For $1 \leq j \leq k$, let $N(k,x;j)$ be the number of edges shared by vertices at distance at least $\lceil\|x\|/k\rceil$ from each other that are contained as the $j$th edge in at least one self-avoiding path from $0$ to $x$ of length at most $k$.

-By Markov's inequality we obtain
+By Markov's inequality, we obtain

-We further note that if we define $D(0,0) =0$, then by observing that for $x >0$, $p(x)< \lambda(x)$, it holds for $k \geq 1$ that:
+We further note that if we define $D(0,0) =0$, then, by observing that for $x >0$, $p(x)< \lambda(x)$, it holds for $k \geq1$ that